Vansh-Baghel/Java-things/Java_notes.md

 ## final keyword for objects
 * Here we can change the instance variable but we cannot change the object ka reference variable.
+* We can change the variable but we cannot **reassign** the object.

 ## finalize method
 * It is called when java is doing garbage collection.
+* It helps us to say that what must be done when the objects are destroyed.
+We cannot destroy the objects manually but can say what is to be done when its destroyed.
+* We use this inside the class, and whenever the class is destroyed from the memory then this finalize method will be called.
+* It is ran automatically , we cannot ask it to run.